Egypt Church Blasts: Two Palm Sunday Bombings Kill At Least 31 Worshippers, Say Reports

 — Thus Spake (@thus_spake) April 9, 2017

-The Independent reports that at least 66 people were wounded in the second attack according to Egypt’s health ministry.
+The Independent reports that at least 66 people were wounded in the second attack, according to Egypt’s health ministry.

 ⚡️ “At least 21 dead after blasts at Coptic churches in Egypt”https://t.co/HC4FZNdxv1